Tool to translate Oghamic writing (Ogham) that uses a medieval and celtic/irish alphabet made with horizontal and vertical lines.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The Ogham/Ogam language uses an alphabet composed mainly of 20 basic symbols corresponding to certain letters of the classical Latin alphabet.
+The Ogham (or Ogam) language/script is based on an early Irish alphabet composed mainly of 20 basic symbols corresponding to certain letters of the classical Latin alphabet.
 There are sometimes other rare symbols that appear in manuscripts that are combinations of letters.

 dCode replaces the missing Latin letters with others: J=>I, K=>Q, P=>NG, V=>U, W=>U, X=>Z.